Disclaimer: Originally published in July 2018. It is being republished since it still remains an interesting topic till today.

 Somewhat similar to those of the previous generations.
 Owning a house.

-Unlike the previous generation, millennials rate foreign travel, gadgets, keeping up with the latest fashion trends and having a big fat Indian wedding.
+Unlike the previous generations, millennials highly rate foreign travel, gadgets, keeping up with the latest fashion trends and having a big fat Indian wedding.
 Well, that’s not changing anytime soon.

 Self-image is really important, isn’t it?
 Hold on, even buying a car is equally important to them.